-- 50 per cent of out-of-pocket child care expenses for CCB approved care up to the annual cap.
-From 1 July 2011, the CCR annual cap is \$7,500 per child per year. - Out-of-pocket expenses means the amount paid for child care after CCB and any JETCCFA (see page 10) amounts are taken out. - From July 2011, families have the option to receive the CCR paid fortnightly either directly to their child care service provider or directly to their nominated bank account.
-Child Care Rebate fortnightly payment is based on the frequency of child care attendance records received from Child Care Service providers. - Families still have the option to receive their Child Care Rebate quarterly or annually as a lump sum directly to their bank account. - The quarterly payment will be made by the Family Assistance Office at the end of each quarter in which the child care costs were incurred.
-If you choose to receive your Child Care Rebate as quarterly payments, they will be paid once the Family Assistance Office has received child care attendance details from your CCB approved child care service/s for the quarter.
-If you already receive your Child Care Rebate as a quarterly payment then this will continue, unless you nominate to receive fortnightly payments. - The annual payment will be made by the Family Assistance Office at the end of the financial year when families lodge a CCB lump sum claim and once CCB entitlement has been determined.
-The annual CCR payment option is only available to families who claim CCB as a lump sum.
+- 50 per cent of out-of-pocket child care expenses for approved care up to the annual cap.
+For the 2012-13 financial year, the Child Care Rebate annual cap is \$7,500 per child per year. - Out-of-pocket expenses means the amount paid for child care after Child Care Benefit and any Jobs, Education and Training Child Care fees assistance (see below) amounts are taken out. - Families have the option to receive the Child Care Rebate paid fortnightly either directly to their child care service provider or directly to their nominated bank account.
+Child Care Rebate fortnightly payment is based on the frequency of child care attendance records received from Child Care Service providers. - Families still have the option to receive their Child Care Rebate quarterly or annually as a lump sum directly to their bank account. - The quarterly payment will be made by us at the end of each quarter in which the child care costs were incurred.
+If you choose to receive your Child Care Rebate as quarterly payments, they will be paid once we have received child care attendance details from your Child Care Benefit approved child care service/s for the quarter.
+If you already

+- receive your Child Care Rebate as a quarterly payment then this will continue, unless you nominate to receive fortnightly payments. - The annual payment will be made by us at the end of the financial year when families lodge a Child Care Benefit lump sum claim and once Child Care Benefit entitlement has been determined.
+The annual Child Care Rebate payment option is only available to families who claim Child Care Benefit as a lump sum. - The payment option you choose for Child Care Rebate will be applied for the entire financial year.
+A new payment option cannot be applied until the start of the next financial year, unless exceptional circumstances apply.

-Note: CCR may only be payable for absences from child care that are eligible for CCB.
+Note: Child Care Rebate may only be payable for absences from child care that are eligible for Child Care Benefit.